 'Ultimatum': When a closed case reopens, death invades the bullpen.

-'Nothing Ventured': The unexpected death of a Navy Officer's relative is complicated by his disappearance.
+'Nothing Ventured': During the McGees' Honeymoon, the unexpected death in a Navy Officer's family is complicated by his disappearance.

 'Exposed': A shocking revelation, and the law the Agents have sworn to uphold becomes the worst obstacle to justice.